tkellehe/tio-lang/README.md

 ---
 ### `Session.run(?arguments...)`

  > Packages up the code and options to be sent to the TIO servers.
+If invoked again, it will cancel the previous run and start a new one.
- > The callbacks that can be used to access this: `onrun`, `onquit`, `oncomplete`
+ > The callbacks that can be used to access this: `onrun`, `oncancel`, `oncomplete`

+---
+### `Session.cancel()`

+ > Cancels a previous request made to the TIO servers to execute some code.
+Will invoke the callback `oncancel` if cancellation occurred.

 ---
 ### `Session.byte_count()`